sensmetry/sysml-2ls/README.md

   definition.
   <!-- Langium generator is broken until `addSuperPropertiesInternal`
   is fixed (not using the set parameter). -->
-- Run `pnpm run esbuild` to compile all TypeScript code.
+- Run `pnpm run build` to compile all TypeScript code.

 ### Make changes